Darkspines147/darkspines147.github.io/sonicadv2/README.md

 of the pages in a select language. all "_e" need to be replaced with "_f", "_s", "_i", "_j", or "_g or _d".

 "about_soapshoes" is a page dedicated to Soap Shoes' History.
+This page is depreciated.
+Do not update it.

 "games" is a deceptive name, isn't it?
 I simply named it this as it was named that on Sega's server back in the day.
 It was mainly for marketing